jhu-business-analytics/covid-19-tweet-analysis/README.md

 The steps for our analysis are available in [this GitBook tutorial](https://melanieshimano.gitbook.io/twitter-text-analysis-with-python/), and you can use [this pre-commented starter notebook](https://github.com/jhu-business-analytics/covid-19-tweet-analysis/blob/master/2020-04-23-tweet-analysis-covid19-gitbookSTARTER-melanieshimano.ipynb) or [this Google Colab notebook](https://drive.google.com/file/d/1wWyZlojXPV91FeYbrhLoEHv0SvkG6Oly/view?usp=sharing) to follow along with the tutorial, or copy and paste the code from the codeblocks \(dark blue text boxes\) in the tutorial to create these and other word cloud data visualizations:

 ![](.gitbook/assets/screenshot-2020-04-27-22.19.21.png)

+The notebook with code from the tutorial is available [here](https://github.com/jhu-business-analytics/covid-19-tweet-analysis/blob/master/2020-04-23-tweet-analysis-covid19-melanieshimano.ipynb).

 ## Business Answer